Skip to main content

 How long does an ice maker take to start working again after a fix?

-After you clear a frozen line, swap a filter, or reset the unit, give it 12 to 24 hours before you decide it failed.
+Give it 12 to 24 hours after any fix before deciding it failed.
 An ice maker fills, freezes, and harvests on a slow cycle.
 Most models drop the first new batch within a day.
 If 24 hours pass with zero ice and the water line is confirmed open, the problem is electrical or mechanical, not a warm-up delay.

 Is it worth repairing an ice maker or should I replace the whole module?